-All staff will follow the procedures set out by Cumbria Safeguarding Children Partnership (SCP) - Cumbria's Multi-agency Thresholds Guidance and take account of guidance issued by the Department for Education to promote the well-being and safeguarding of our pupils.
+All staff will follow the procedures set out by Cumbria Safeguarding Children Partnership (SCP) - Cumbria's Threshold Guidance and take account of guidance issued by the Department for Education to promote the well-being and safeguarding of our pupils.
 These procedures and guidance have been revised to take account of the statutory guidance 'Working Together to Safeguard Children'.